Table of Contents

 LSD is one of the most well-known and culturally influential psychedelic substances.
 LSD, also known as “acid” is an abbreviation from the chemical name of the molecule in German Lysergsäure-diethylamide (in English: lysergic acid dimethylamine).
-It is a basic chemical structure found in the ergot alkaloids of the grain fungus ergot.
+It’s a basic chemical structure found in the ergot alkaloids of the grain fungus ergot.
 Although LSD is produced in a laboratory, it’s semi-synthetic since the raw material is found in nature.
-Sometimes it’s considered to be the first modern entheogen, a category that is otherwise limited to traditional earth medicines such Magic Mushrooms San Pedro, and Ayahuasca.
+Sometimes it’s considered to be the first modern entheogen, a category that is otherwise limited to traditional earth medicines such magic mushrooms San Pedro, and Ayahuasca.

 - It’s sometimes more readily available than other substances; this is especially true outside of Europe

 - It has been in circulation for decades, and there is a fair amount of scientific research since the 1950s; thus, we are aware of the effects (in high doses).